Report of the Supervisory Board

 Remuneration and Appointments Committee (combined)

 The combined Remuneration and Appointments Committee is chaired by Janet Stuijt; its members are Gerard van de Aast, Nebahat Albayrak, Pim van der Feltz and Marike van Lier Lels.
-The committee met three times in 2021.
+The committee met three times in 2022.
 The topics discussed include talent and leadership development, succession planning and the remuneration for the Executive Board.
 The committee also considered the remuneration report, target letters, the appraisal process, sickness absence and the Abellio Gain Sharing Plan.
+In addition, the committee held a meeting on finding a candidate to succeed Marjan Rintel.
 All members of the Supervisory Board are independent as defined in the Dutch Corporate Governance Code.
 The Supervisory Board broadly subscribes to best practice stipulations 2.1.7 through to 2.1.9 in the 2016 Code.

 The Supervisory Board maintained good relations and regular contacts with the shareholder.

-In 2021, the Supervisory Board met with the Central Works Council on several occasions.
-The Supervisory Board had two ‘Section 24 Works Council Act meetings’ with the full Central Works Council .
+In 2022, the Supervisory Board met with the Central Works Council on many occasions.
+Among various other themes, we discussed the staff shortages, the new franchise, the post-COVID-19 strategy and finding a successor to Marjan Rintel.
+The Supervisory Board also had two ‘Section 24 Works Council Act meetings’ with the Central Works Council and the Executive Board.

 Relationship with the external auditor